WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Mixture-Prior Framework, Weight Specification, and Borrowing Challenges

-This section first provides a brief review of Bayesian mixture priors as a flexible framework for combining information from external sources.
-We then examine the appropriate form of the weight parameter specification.
-In the literature, the mixture weight parameter has been either modeled as a point mass, predefined or informed by external data, or treated as a random variable endowed with a prior distribution.
-Finally, we illustrate the limitations of existing adaptive weighting methods in integrating external data and highlight the practical challenges associated with overly aggressive borrowing.
+This section reviews Bayesian mixture priors as a flexible framework for borrowing external control information and examines the specification of the mixture weight.
+In existing approaches, the mixture weight is typically treated either as a fixed quantity, pre-specified or estimated from the data, or as a random variable assigned a prior distribution. \yx We show that, under the linear mixture-prior construction considered here, these formulations are equivalent for marginal inference on the parameter of interest, providing a useful simplification for subsequent methodological development. \xx Finally, we present an illustrative example highlighting how adaptive weighting methods can still lead to overly aggressive borrowing under prior-data conflict.